The CDS XML Schema Version Number Format

 - Changes to data item facet definitions that are not upwardly compatible*

-This may be adjusted as a defined reference point for a no risk schema release to reflect minor changes and corrective releases.
+This may be adjusted as a defined reference point for a no risk XML Schema release to reflect minor changes and corrective releases.

-- Minor changes to the schema data structures that are upwardly compatible* for instance the addition of an optional data item.
+- Minor changes to the XML Schema data structures that are upwardly compatible* for instance the addition of an optional data item.

 - Changes to data item facet definitions that are upwardly compatible* for instance the addition (but not the deletion) of code values to a data item enumeration list.